Learning Design and Technology (LDT)

 Internship

-Students must register for a minimum of one unit of LDT Internship Workshop for at least two quarters during the year.
+Students must register for a minimum of one unit of Education Internship Workshop (EDUC 215 or equivalent) for at least two quarters during the year.
 A maximum of 9 internship units are accepted for the master's degree.

 Electives